Mainslie/plant-babies/README.md

 My site was inspired by my personal garden.
 I chose to design it with natural colors that showcase the beauty and legacy of plants.

-To do so, I chose greens and whites, as well as a spalsh of orange as an accent color, as my color pallet.
+To do so, I chose greens and whites as my color pallet, as well as a spalsh of orange as an accent color.

 <img src="images/color-pallet.png">